 If we try to rewrite this statement using an implication, we would get-

-Similarly a statement using Existential quantifier can be restated using a conjuction between the domain restricting proposition and the actual predicate.
+Similarly, a statement using Existential quantifier can be restated using conjunction between the domain restricting proposition and the actual predicate.

-1. Restriction of a universal quantification is the same as the universal quantification of a conditional statement.
-2. Restriction of a existentital quantification is the same as the existential quantification of a conjunction.
+- Restriction of universal quantification is the same as the universal quantification of a conditional statement.

 This topic has been covered in two parts.
 The second part of this topic is explained in another article – Predicates and Quantifiers – Set 2